reconstructing a journey

 The very last thing before chemotherapy could start was the insertion of a port-a-cath in my body.
 A port is an implantable device that allows long-term central venous access, very useful for administering medications like chemotherapy, for drawing blood, or for providing intravenous fluids.
 With an implanted port, the medicine goes straight to a central vein, bypassing smaller, peripheral veins, and protecting them from damage.

-I received my port-a-cath with local anestesia: surgery started at 12:32pm and finished at 13:12pm.
-The x-ray image I have uploaded shows the port in place during surgery.
+I received my port-a-cath with local anestesia: surgery started at 12:32pm and finished at 13:12pm on November 7th 2023 (I know this because I have read the surgeon’s report).
+The x-ray image I have uploaded has been taken during surgery and shows the port in place.
 I have called my port-a-cath Portia - very clever, I know.

 Two years later it’s still in my body.
 One day I’ll bid it goodbye, I think (hope?).